-How to Make Values Live in Your Organization
+How to Make Values Intrinsic to Your Organization's Success

 Values exist in every workplace.
 Your organization’s culture is partially the outward demonstration of the values currently existing in your workplace.
 The question you need to ask is whether these existing values are creating the workplace you desire.